aisarllo/aisarllo.github.io/README.md

 > ![GitHub](https://img.shields.io/github/languages/code-size/aisarllo/aisarllo.github.io)
 > ![GitHub](https://img.shields.io/github/license/aisarllo/aisarllo.github.io)

-This is a simple static webpage created with only CSS and HTML.
-It works as a presentation page, and it has links to social media and other projects.
+This is a simple basic webpage built using CSS and HTML.
+The goal is to create a presentation page.
+It isn’t responsive yet.

-I'm currently working on perfecting its responsiveness.